866-957-7885

 Has a Recent Incident of Alcohol Poisoning Been a Wake-up Call?

 Do you deal with alcohol abuse?
 If you recently underwent alcohol poisoning, it might be your wake-up call to get serious about drug and alcohol rehab.
-At a dedicated treatment facility, the addiction rehab programs include:
+At a dedicated alcohol addiction treatment facility, the alcohol detox programs include:

 • Gender-specific treatment that makes the experience comfortable and supportive